 Opportunities abound for good learning, for helping the enquiring mind to grow.
-We have a traditional curriculum which emphasises reading, writing and arithmetic, and which sets ambitious targets for pupils, while also catering for those who find some aspects of learning difficulty.
-However, to ensure a broad, balanced, relevant and differentiated curriculum, we also place a very strong emphasis on the teaching of Science and the Humanity subjects.
+We have a traditional curriculum which emphasises reading, writing and mathematics, and which sets ambitious targets for pupils, while also catering for those who find some aspects of learning difficult.
+However, to ensure a broad, balanced, relevant and differentiated curriculum, we also place a very strong emphasis on the teaching of Science, Humanities and creative subjects.

-Pupils are taught 7 periods per day for 40/45mins duration.
+Pupils are taught 6 periods per day for 45-60mins duration.
 Years 3 and 4 are mainly taught by their form tutors but supported by specialist teachers in Drama, Music, Modern Languages, Sport and ICT.
-Teaching in Years 5 and 6 takes a similar format, although from Year 5, pupils are ‘set’ in three groups for Mathematics and English.
+Teaching in Years 5 and 6 takes a similar format, although from Year 5, pupils are ‘set’ in three groups for Mathematics.
 This enables pupils to work at their own pace, according to their ability and the teaching staff are able to give more individual attention to those who specifically need it.
 Year 5 and 6 pupils also receive specialist Science teaching in the designated and well equipped Junior Science Laboratory.
-A few Year 6 lessons take place in the Senior Section buildings, in preparation for their move to Year 7.

 Children experiencing some educational difficulty are treated sympathetically and monitored carefully.
 Discussion and close consultation takes place between pupils, parents and the school.